 Given the legacy of race and racism in the United States, the reproductive health challenges and opportunities that the nation faces are similar but often exacerbated for the Black community.
 They affect the community in very specific and unique ways.

 Access to Affordable Birth Control

 Birth control is immensely popular, with more than 99% of women between the ages of 15 and 44 who are sexually active having utilized it at some point in their lives.
 Support for birth control cuts across gender and race and economic lines.
-Women and men from all different background realize the importance of being able to choose when and whether to have a family.
+Women and men from all different backgrounds realize the importance of being able to choose when and whether to have a family.
 Perhaps this is why support among young African-American women for covering prescription birth control as preventive care was an astounding 92%.

 Early Detection: The Importance of Breast Cancer Screenings

 Breast exams, along with mammograms, can improve the chance of detecting breast cancer early.
 And the earlier breast cancer is detected and treated, the better for your health.

 These exams are especially important for African-American women for whom the disease presents a particular challenge.
 Among women diagnosed with breast cancer, African-American women are most likely to die from the disease — they are 40% more likely to die of breast cancer than white women.
 Regular breast exams help greatly reduce those numbers.